lizdebiase/agile/README.md

 #Challenge Overview
+The challenge is for the Offeror to develop a responsive web app that will be used to report and track staff performance recognition of individuals by their coworkers, including providing “kudos” to peers.
+This application may include entry of recognition by users, administration activities of users, and reporting.
 #Our Solution: **Recognize**
 Our prototype works on multiple devices and is a responsive design.
 We implemented our front-end with the Bootstrap framework to provide a completely responsive experience.
 We conducted usability tests to observe users on these platforms and used Google’s chrome mobile display test tool to emulate the experience of different platforms.
 #Environments